Lakeside Shopping Centre: New developments

 'The Boardwalk' under construction in early September 2006, showing the new bridge to the main shopping centre and the old 'Lakeside Pavilion' building.

 'The Boardwalk' on opening day - 14 June 2007.

 To ensure the centre maintains its competition with the newer (and what is perceived by some as more 'upmarket') Bluewater shopping centre, which lies just over the Thames in Greenhithe, Lakeside completed a £30 million refurbishment in 2004.
 This included new Italian porcelain flooring, new lighting, a new ceiling and new glass roofs which allow much more natural light into the shopping centre.
 There are now also new, faster lifts, and four more escalators, along with automatic entrance doors.
 The refurbishment has also encouraged refitting of many shops so that they complement the new surroundings.
 In September 2005, Next opened an 18600 sqft. extension to its store.

-The Lakeside Pavilion, a market area adjoining the main shopping centre via a covered bridge, was closed in 2006 for refurbishment, re-opening in June 2007 as 'The Boardwalk'.
+The Lakeside Pavilion, a market area adjoining the main shopping centre via a covered bridge, was closed in 2006 for refurbishment, re-opening in June 2007 as 'The Boardwalk' (referred to as ‘The Lake’ as of 2025).
 The Boardwalk provides an additional 59000 sqft. of retail space for eleven new restaurants along with more retail and leisure space, as well as a 10-metre boardwalk, offering external seating overlooking Alexandra Lake.
 The Old Orleans bar and restaurant, a converted paddle steamer, was also refurbished and re-opened on the same day, with new features including a rooftop bar.
 Later a Miller & Carter restaurant, this partially sank on 23 December 2022.

 Vue cinema formed part of the old Lakeside Pavilion, with a seven screen cinema.
 This closed on 11 January 2007 to be refurbished, and was re-opened on 15 June 2007; the refurbishment resulted in nine state-of-the-art screens with stadium seating.
 'Gold Class', a premium screen that housed luxury seating, has since been abandoned in favour of VIP seating sections in every screen.
 The 'Evolution Screen', with a combination of giant bean bag chairs amongst VIP seating, was the first of its kind in the UK.